The-Bioinformatics-Group/Pseudomonas_RNA_seq/README.md

 The files for Singles are rather small and contain about 1MB of sequences.

 ### Copying files to high_mem server for assembly
 For faster Trinity analysis the files (Pairs and Singles) were copied to the high_mem node (state/partition2/Alexheinz).
 Afterwards left, right and single reads were merged into one file, respectively (pair1.fastq, pair2.fastq, singles.fastq)
 * /Scripts/Data_preparation/Copy_Script.sge

-# De novo Assebmly using Trinity
+# De novo Assebmly using Trinity (4.04.2016)

-### First analysis (4.04.2016)
+### Assembly
 Trinity (/home/local/bin/trinityrnaseq_r20140717) was run using the following Script:
 * /Scripts/Trinity_Bash/De_novo.sge

 I didn't use the newest Trinity version.
 (Why again???)

-### Trinity evaluation
+### Assembly evaluation

 * Read content